ue4plugins/LogiLed/README.md

 ## About

-TODO
+This plug-in implements Blueprint functions for controlling the LED lights in supported Logitech keyboards and mice.

+Make sure to pull the Tag that matches your Unreal Engine version.
+If you sync to Master the code may not compile, because it may depend on Engine changes that are not yet available in the UE4 Master branch.

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.14** with *Logitech LED SDK 8.87* and tested on the following platforms:
+This plug-in was last built against **Unreal Engine 4.15** with *Logitech LED SDK 8.87* and tested on the following platforms:

 - Windows

-## Prerequisites

-TODO

 ## Dependencies